AkiraaMiyoko/Akiraa/README.md

 GENRE: HORROR (but not really scary ehe more of like a thriller)

 STORYLINE DESCRIPTION: (Since i cant write the whole storyline cuz its long so I'll summarize it.)
 This project is about a young man/woman who find adventuring to horror houses thrilling.
 When they heard about the rumours of a  mysterious haunted house at the deep forest among the locals, they tried to search for it.

-However once they found what they're looking for, they unexpectedly encountered things along the way.
+Once they've found it, they went inside to explore, but what they didn't knwo is once thay you've gone inside, you can never go back.

 GOAL:
 You need to escape under 30 seconds in order to not get eaten by the entity.